 Today I wanted to switch things up and start” scientist of the day”.
 I will try to do one of these post every once in a while to highlight a scientist who has done remarkable research in the field of medicine.

 The first scientist featured in this series is Gerhard Domagk.
 He was born in 1895 in what is now known as Poland.
-He studied medicine but the war started and without finishing his degree he volunteered as soldier.
+He studied medicine but when the war started, he volunteered as soldier without finishing his degree.
 When he got injured he ended up in a war hospital where he saw most soldiers die of infection diseases.
 What really made an impact was that there really was no functional treatment for these diseases.
-Surgery didn’t always work nor did medication.
+Sometimes they would try to amputate limbs, but surgery didn’t always work nor did medication.

-After the war he got his degree in medicine and made it his priority to find something that could prevent soldiers dying from these infection diseases.
-He worked alongside Josef Klarer and Fritz Mietzsch and tested the function of hundreds of molecules in mice and rabbits.
+After the war he got degree in medicine and made it his priority to find something that could prevent soldiers dying from these infection diseases.
+He worked alongside Josef Klarer and Fritz Mietzsch (both chemists) and together they tested the function of hundreds of different self made molecules in mice and rabbits to find a substance that could fight infections.

-I hope you enjoyed this post!
-If you want to learn more about infection diseases and the history behind them I’d strongly recommend reading ‘the demon under the microscope’ written by Thomas Hager.
-The book is about many different scientists.
+I hope you enjoyed this little article I’d strongly recommend reading ‘the demon under the microscope’ written by Thomas Hager.
+The book talks about many different scientists and important figures who were a part of this part of history.

 Lots of love